-It is worth spending the bit extra to get the carbon version.
+It is worth spending a bit extra to get the carbon version.
 It is not only lighter but also more stable and resistant to vibrations.

 I started with a very low cost tripod.
-It was compact, small enough to fit in a bag and seemed to be exactly what I needed.
+It was compact, small enough to fit in my bag and seemed to be exactly what I needed.
 After a while of use the leg clamps got looser, tightening them didn't help, this meant it was shaky.
-Compact, well compact actually translated to incredibly small.
+As for compact, well compact actually translated as, incredibly small.
 I needed a new one!

 Still not that experienced and not entirely sure what I was looking for, I went to a local photography shop for advice (Side note: There are some photography shops that will base their advice on what they need to sell, and not necessarily what you really need).
 I ended up purchasing a tripod, that was very good but didn't really fit to what I wanted to use it for.
-I happily used this tripod for a few years, it held up very well on a number of hikes in a lot of weather conditions and took quite a beating without taking any real damage.
-I sold this one recently as I no longer used it much.
-As it didn't really fit, I never really felt that comfortable with it I'd purchased a second tripod which was sturdier.
+I did use this tripod for a few years, it held up very well on a number of hikes in a lot of weather conditions and took quite a beating without taking any real damage, but I never really felt that comfortable with it.

 With the experience of other selections behind me, I had a better idea of what I was looking for.
-With a little more online research I narrowed it down to one from either the Gitzo Systematic range or the Sirui Reporter range.
-I finally went for a Gitzo, specifically the GT2542LS.
+With a little more online research I narrowed it down to either a Gitzo Systematic or a Sirui Reporter.
 Due to a very lucky set of circumstances, I now have the GT2542LOS.

-I am very happy with my choice, the stability is incredible, the weight is a little more than I had before, but I priorities change and I don't mind carrying more weight if it means I gain stability.
-In addition, although not important to the function, but does go back to the statement of using something more if like it.
-For me, it is a stunningly beautiful design.
+I am very happy with my choice, the stability is incredible, the weight is a little more than I had before, but my priorities adapted to my interests.
+I don't mind carrying more weight, if it means I gain stability.
+In addition, although not important to the function, but does go back to something I mentioned earlier.
+You will use something more if like it.
+For me, it has a stunningly beautiful design.

-I have three other means of support, a Manfrotto MT190CXPRO4, it's lighter and more versatile in respect to macro work, a Sirui monopod and a very light and compact 3 Legged Thing EVO3 Punks Rick.
+I have three other means of support, a Manfrotto MT190CXPRO4, it's lighter and more versatile in respect to macro work, a Sirui monopod and a 3 Legged Thing EVO3 Punks Rick.

-I use two heads on the GT2542LOS, a FLM CB-48FT II ball head with the additional 15° Stop function paired with a Sirui PA-20 Panorama head and a SIRUI PH-20 gimbal head depending on the situation, but primarily the ball head.
+I use two heads on the Gitzo, a FLM CB-48FTR II paired with a Sirui PA-20 Panorama head, and a SIRUI PH-20 gimbal head depending on the situation, but primarily the ball head.

 Sony - SEL1635Z